 “We leverage Dropbox as a means to externally share files very easily, where our employees can have a mapped drive that is cloud-based, yet still accessible to them locally,” Belles said.
 “It went incredibly well for our Dropbox users.
-The people within the factories, our marketing staff, and our contractors are able to access and share files very easily, and we’ve seen improved efficiencies,” Belles said.
+The people within the factories, our marketing staff, and our contractors are able to access and share files very easily, and we’ve seen improved efficiencies.”

 “It’s really enhanced our users’ experience because now what they’re seeing in Dropbox is exactly what they’re seeing in SharePoint,” Belles said.

-With both storage systems fully synchronized, Skullcandy IT is comfortable knowing that its mission-critical content in the cloud is also being stored locally, on-site.
-And Skullcandy’s employees have appreciated Dropbox for Business so much that they’ve started using it for personal files as well.
+With both storage systems fully synchronized, Skullcandy’s IT is comfortable knowing that its mission-critical content in the cloud is also being stored locally on-site.
+Not to mention, Skullcandy’s employees have appreciated Dropbox for Business so much that they’ve started using it for personal files as well.

 Consistent with Company Culture